zakhar-kogan/kb-obsidian/excerpts articles/Microeconomics MOOC.md

     - Reduce transaction costs
   - Markets can be used to control externality problems.

+### Tradable allowances, pollution
+- Result of the SO (trading program)
+  - Clean energy firms earn money by selling allowances
+  - Dirty energy firms must buy allowances
+  - Result
+    - Clean energy is subsidized (not by taxpayers)
+    - Dirty energy is taxed.

 ## Trade
 * Trade makes people better off when preferences differ
 * Trade increases productivity through specialization and the division of knowledge